JoseRoca/AfxNova/docs/WebView2/Json Classes.md

 # JSON Reader and Writer classes

-UTF‑16–native JSON reader/writer plus a string unquoter, designed to interop cleanly with BSTR/DWSTRING, DVARIANT, and DSafeArray.
+UTF‑16–native `JSON` reader/writer plus a string unquoter, designed to interop cleanly with BSTR/DWSTRING, DVARIANT, and DSafeArray.

 Zero dependencies, COM‑friendly types, predictable pretty‑printing, and safe handling of escapes/control chars.

 ## JsonUnquoteW function

-Decodes a JSON string literal into a DWSTRING, resolving escape sequences and control codes.
+Decodes a `JSON` string literal into a `DWSTRING`, resolving escape sequences and control codes.

 ```
 FUNCTION JSonUnquoteW (BYREF wszJson AS WSTRING) AS DWSTRING